History About Camp McIntosh

 In 2019 Madeleine and her husband, Jim, decided it was time to retire from running the camp.

 Andre and Tracey Dupuis purchased Camp McIntosh in September 2019.
 They have been visiting Camp McIntosh for many years to lend a hand, fish and created lasting relationships with Madeleine and Jim and fellow fisherman.
-They are looking forward to hosting new and old friends who are eager to experience the amazing fishing and remoteness of Camp McIntosh with the continued All-American Plan.
+They are looking forward to hosting new and old friends who are eager to experience the amazing fishing, hunting, and remoteness of Camp McIntosh with the continued All-American Plan.